Christopher-Karvelis/SCCs-in-the-fault-tolerant-model/README.md

   - This is a project that I worked on as my diploma thesis.
   - In this README I provide some basic information to get a better idea of the project.
   - **For more information about the theory behind this algorithm please read the pappers:**
        1. Pappers/1.
 An Efficient Strongly Connected Components.pdf
        2. Pappers/2.
 Fault Tolerant Subgraph for Single Source Reachability.pdf
 - **Assumption:** The out-degree of all vertices in the input graph G is at most two.
+If that's not the case then the input graph can be transformed to a graph where the out-degree of all vertices is at most two as described in page 15 of "2.
+Fault Tolerant Subgraph for Single Source Reachability.pdf".

 - The algorithm for computing SCCs in a fault tolerant environment crucially uses the concept of a k-fault tolerant reachability subgraph (k-FTRS) which is a sparse subgraph that preserves reachability from a given source vertex even after the failure of at most k edges in G.